-Humanity & Inclusion works in Cuba to make society more inclusive of people with disabilities.
+HI works in Cuba to make society more inclusive for people with disabilities.

 A show organised as part of the community-based rehabilitation project | © Marta Burgaya / HI

-For the last 15 years, Humanity & Inclusion has been implementing a range of functional rehabilitation projects using local community resources.
+For the last 15 years, HI has been implementing a range of functional rehabilitation projects using local community resources.

 The organisation helps people with disabilities to obtain adapted employment, whilst strengthening existing vocational training structures.
 The organisation also works with the local authorities on disaster risk reduction, taking people with disabilities into account in the responses developed.